SergeyKanzhelev/BO/readme.md

 Current Operation Properties
 Operation properties enables correlation of telemetry items.
 Our long term plan is to use correlation vector for correlation.
 However there are many systems that are still using correlation based on id, parent and root.
 When possible we will only use correlation vector.

-Right now operation name represent ìroot operationî  - name of the very first operation initiated omitting of this telemetry item.
+Right now operation name represent ‚Äúroot operation‚Äù  - name of the very first operation initiated omitting of this telemetry item.
 Operation name is used for grouping telemetry items by logical operations.
-For example, scenarios like ìwhat pages are affected by this exceptionî or ìshow all types of dependencies this page every executesî.
+For example, scenarios like ‚Äúwhat pages are affected by this exception‚Äù or ‚Äúshow all types of dependencies this page every executes‚Äù.
 "ai.operation.id"
 "ai.operation.parentId"
 "ai.operation.rootId"